Soo Locks

 The Soo Locks (sometimes spelled Sault Locks but pronounced "soo") are a set of parallel locks, operated and maintained by the United States Army Corps of Engineers, Detroit District, that enable ships to travel between Lake Superior and the lower Great Lakes.
 They are located on the St. Marys River between Lake Superior and Lake Huron, between the Upper Peninsula of the U.S. state of Michigan and the Canadian province of Ontario.
 They bypass the rapids of the river, where the water falls 21 ft.
 The locks pass an average of 10,000 ships per year, despite being closed during the winter from January through March, when ice shuts down shipping on the Great Lakes.
 The winter closure period is used to inspect and maintain the locks.

 The locks share a name (usually shortened and anglicized as Soo) with the two cities named Sault Ste.
 Marie, in Ontario and in Michigan, located on either side of the St. Marys River.
 The Sault Ste.
 Marie International Bridge between the United States and Canada permits vehicular traffic to pass over the locks.
 A railroad bridge crosses the St. Marys River just upstream of the highway bridge.

 The first locks were opened in 1855.
-Along with the Erie Canal, constructed in 1824 in central New York State, they were amongst the great infrastructure engineering projects of the antebellum United States.
+Along with the Erie Canal, constructed in 1824 in central New York State, they were among the great infrastructure engineering projects of the antebellum United States.
 The Soo Locks were designated a National Historic Landmark in 1966.

-During World War II, the Soo Locks and the St. Marys River waterway were heavily guarded by U.S. and Canadian forces coordinated by the U.S. Army's Central Defense Command.
-A one-way German air attack on the locks by forces based in Norway was thought to be possible.

 United States locks

 The U.S. locks form part of a 1.6 mi canal formally named the St. Marys Falls Canal.
 The entire canal, including the locks, is owned and maintained by the United States Army Corps of Engineers, which provides free passage.
 The first iteration of the U.S. Soo Locks was completed in May 1855; it was operated by the state of Michigan until transferred to the U.S. Army in 1881.

+Locks

-The first federal lock, the Weitzel Lock, was built in 1881 and was replaced by the MacArthur Lock in 1943.
-The configuration consists of two parallel lock chambers, each running east to west.
+The configuration consists of two parallel lock chambers.
 Starting at the Michigan shoreline and moving north toward Ontario, these are: